automagictools/milestones-clojurecup2014/README.md

 ## Tasks
 The scheduler basically takes tasks specified as maps like so

+	{
+                 1 {:task-name "A description about this task" :resource-id 2
+                   :duration 5
+                   :priority 1
+                   :predecessors [2 5 6]}

+                 2 {:task-name "A description about this task" :resource-id 1
+                  :duration 4
-	{ :task-id 1
+                  :priority 1
+                  :predecessors [1 3 4]}

-	:task-name "A description about this task"
+                 3 {:task-name "A description about this task" :resource-id 4
-	;; the resource that'll be booked doing the task :resource-id 3
-	;; the duration that this resource will be booked during this task
                   :duration 3
-	;; priority : less is higher priority
                   :priority 1
-	;; predecessors : if they are not complete, task cannot be fired.
-	:predecessors [2 4]}
+                  :predecessors [2 4]}}

 ## Processing Steps